-In case the CDC driver described above isn't available on your system, or for some reason do not function correctly, commercial suppliers can help.
+In case the CDC drivers described above are not available on your system, or for some reason do not function correctly, commercial suppliers can help.
 Search the Internet for suppliers using the keywords "cdc driver windows" or "cdc driver linux" or "cdc driver macos".